Last updated: August 31, 2017

 ACLS Online Library: All About Oxygen

 Oxygen makes up about 65% of the mass of the adult body—most of this is in the form of water.

-Elements of the Human Body. (© User:Openstax/Wikimedia Commons/CC BY-SA 3.0)
+Elements of the Human Body.
+(Wikimedia Commons/CC BY-SA 3.0)

-Oxygen is critical for chemical reactions that keep the body alive, including the reactions that produce adenosine triphosphate (ATP)—the molecule used for energy.
-Brain cells are sensitive to a lack of oxygen because of their demand for a high-and-steady production of ATP.
+Oxygen is critical for chemical reactions that keep the body alive, including the reactions that produce adenosine triphosphate (ATP) - one of the compounds used in energy production.
+Brain cells are sensitive to a lack of oxygen because of their demand for a high and steady production of ATP.

 Brain damage is likely within five minutes without oxygen (cerebral hypoxia), and death is likely within ten minutes.
-A steady supply of oxygen is indispensable for cardiac function and viability.
+A steady supply of oxygen is essential for cardiac function and viability.

 According to the US National Library of Medicine Open Chemistry Database:

 An adult human, at rest, inhales 1.8 to 2.4 grams of oxygen per minute.
 This amounts to more than 6 billion tonnes of oxygen inhaled by humanity each year.